4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 - The health Life Battery MUST NOT be used to reduce the Difficulty Rating.
 - If using non-health Life Batteries:
-    - Difficulty MAY be reduced by spending [Life Battery](#life-batteries) points; 1 Difficulty Rating for each target action battery point spent.
+    - Difficulty MAY be reduced by spending [Life Battery](#life-batteries) points; 1 Difficulty Rating for each Target Action Battery point spent.
-    - Difficulty Ratings SHOULD target one non-health battery; known as the target action battery.
+    - Difficulty Ratings SHOULD target one non-health battery.
 For example:
 	    - Injury and healing Actions SHOULD affect the health battery.
 	    - Physical Actions SHOULD predominately affect the physical battery.
 	    - Mentally taxing Actions SHOULD predominately impact the mental battery.